 In my doctoral project, I investigate the social dimensions of artificial intelligence and robotics.
 More specifically, I explore issues of expertise (who is entitled to speak about AI and robotics?) and expectations (how do future visions and imaginaries shape current discourses on AI/robotics in research, policy, and their public understanding?).

 My other academic interests include, but are not limited to, cybernetics, (digital) media theory, information science, continental and oriental philosophy (sometimes identifying as a Deleuzian, other times as a Heideggerian), invented/parody religions, sexbots, and the ethics of digital sampling in music.

-With my good colleagues and friends Benedetta Catanzariti, Yazmin Morlet Corti, and Sarah Bennett, we are the founding members of the Edinburgh-based AI Ethics & Society research group: https://www.ai-ethics.org/
+With my good colleagues and friends SJ Bennett, Benedetta Catanzariti, Yazmin Morlet Corti, and Auste Simkute, we run the Edinburgh-based AI Ethics & Society research group: https://www.ai-ethics.org/

 I tutor the undergraduate Honours course Internet & Society, and the postgraduate course Internet, Society, and Economy while I assist with Gender and Environment and I have previously tutored Technology in Society.
 With my colleague Fiona Coyle, we served as STIS's PhD community's representatives for three years.
 I also happen to be among the chosen few who manage our department's Twitter account (@UoE_STIS), so if you are a member of staff, student or member of the broader STIS family and have material you'd like us to tweet about (eg. publications, events, etc), send me an email.

 I collect books, comic books, vinyl records, and beautiful beer cans.
 I miss backpacking and the good days of CouchSurfing.